 As a private company, Anthropic doesn't have to publicly disclose its financial results.
 However, given its popularity, we do have some financial information about the company.

-Anthropic is also investing heavily in research and development (R&D) to train its AI models, which can cost as much as $100 million per model.
-As a result, the company is not yet profitable and likely faces a long road to reaching profitability as it continues to invest heavily in R&D and scaling its business.
+However, the company likely wasn't profitable, given that it was investing heavily in research and development to train its AI models, which can cost as much as $100 million per model.
+As a result, the company likely faces a long road to reaching profitability as it continues to invest heavily in R&D and scales its business.

 Should I invest?